The JMS API Programming Model

 Before your application can consume messages, you must call the connection's

-method; for details, see Section 3.5, "Message Consumers."
-If you want to stop message delivery temporarily without closing the connection, you call thestop
+startmethod; for details, see Section 3.5, "Message Consumers."
+If you want to stop message delivery temporarily without closing the connection, you call thestopmethod.

 3.3 Sessions